nginx/unit-docs/source/configuration.rst

 .. note::

-   On Linux-based systems, wildcard listeners can't overlap with other listeners on the same port due to kernel-imposed limitations; for example, :samp:`*:8080` conflicts with :samp:`127.0.0.1:8080`.
+   On Linux-based systems, wildcard listeners can't overlap with other listeners on the same port due to kernel-imposed limitations.
+For example, :samp:`*:8080` conflicts with :samp:`127.0.0.1:8080`; in partcular, this also means you can't directly reconfigure a listener on :samp:`*:8080` to use :samp:`127.0.0.1:8080` or vice versa without deleting it first.

 Unit dispatches the requests it receives to destinations referenced by listeners.
 You can plug several listeners into one destination or use a